-INDUCTION.
-With full documentation as Appendix.
-7 SCENE I.-Between submission and decision.
-Raw data stem from all of Shakespeare's plays [13], 8 Enter REVIEWER and AUTHORS.
-We model them as graphs in many ways, 9 Rev. What is this?
+Rev. What is this?
 Is this not against the rules?
-And demonstrate representations matter.
-10 Auth.
+Auth.
 The columns?
 These are only simple tables.
-The data readily accessible [5], 11 They serve to help us implement blank verse.
-All code is publicly available [6].
-12 The script-sized numbers count the spoken lines, What follows, to avoid redundancy, 13 They disappear when folks use prose at times.
-Conveys our main ideas, as you will see 14 We introduce a novel dataset.
-A tragedy in the Community.
-15
+They serve to help us implement blank verse.
+We introduce a novel dataset, With full documentation as Appendix.
+Raw data stem from all of Shakespeare's plays [14], We model them as graphs in many ways, And demonstrate representations matter.
+The data readily accessible [6], All code is publicly available [7].
+What follows, to avoid redundancy, Conveys our main ideas, as you will see A tragedy in the Community [5].